dotnetdreamer/personal-expense-tracker/README.md

 Any type of contribution is welcome!

 # <a name="donation"></a>Donation
-A donation will not make me rich, but your appreciation makes me happy😁
+A donation will not make me rich, but your appreciation makes me happy 😁

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GCL2WCBZKKWBC)